aptech/tspdlib/docs/sbvar_icss.rst

 Purpose
 ----------------

-Procedure to compute the Iterated Cumulative Sums of Squares (ICSS) algorithm of Inclan and Tiao (JASA, 1994).
+Identifies structural breaks in variance using the Iterated Cumulative Sums of Squares (ICSS) algorithm for of Inclan and Tiao (JASA, 1994).

 Format
 ----------------